 Loneliness and isolation

-Loneliness and isolation can affect any one of any age, although it tends to affect older people more, which can have a serious impact on their health and wellbeing.
+Loneliness and isolation can affect any one of any age, young or old, which can have a serious impact on their health and wellbeing.

-People become socially isolated for a variety of reasons, but whatever the cause, it's easy to be left feeling alone and vulnerable.
-There are however ways to overcome loneliness, even if you live alone and find it hard to get out.
+People become socially isolated for a variety of reasons, but whatever the cause, it's easy to be left feeling lonely and vulnerable.
+There are however ways to overcome loneliness.

 Have a look at what’s available in your local community, as there may well be a group or club you'd be interested in joining.
 Alternatively, perhaps you'd rather get out and about and visit different places of interest across Herefordshire.
 For ideas and inspiration, take a look at our what's on calendar.